Volunteer in South Africa - Conservation

 Orientation is hosted by our local team at the volunteer house in Langebaan.
 It begins on your chosen start date and lasts for a half day.
 The orientation covers everything you need to know for your volunteer program – Introduction to South Africa, Culture and Customs, Rules and Expectations, Safety, Travel Opportunities, Introduction to your Project, as well as a tour of the local area.
 The orientation will also give you a chance to meet other volunteers so you can swap contact details for weekend travel and socializing.

 After the initial orientation, you will work for approximately 3 to 5 hours per day.
 Please note that start times and daily workload depend on the projects that are being undertaken.
 A typical schedule is as follows:

 8:00 AM Breakfast at the volunteer house.

 9:00 AM Volunteers travel to their placements either via provided transport or by walking.

 12:30 PM Volunteers break for lunch.
 Volunteers either travel back to the volunteer house or eat a packed lunch at their placement.
 After lunch, volunteer work continues (where applicable).

 4:00 PM Work at the placement usually ends.
 Volunteers are free to travel back to the volunteer house, go sightseeing, do some shopping or study/plan for the following day’s activities.

 7:00 PM Dinner at the volunteer house.
 After dinner you will have the remainder of the evening free to relax and use as you wish.

 Volunteers are accommodated in a volunteer house in Langebaan and can expect to share a room with 2 to 5 other volunteers of the same gender.
 Volunteers are required to bring their own towel and sleeping bag/bedding, as these are not provided within the accommodation.
-The house is safe and secure and located in a safe suburb with almost all of the amenities of home located nearby.
-Living is comfortable and the volunteer house has electricity, running water, Western toilets and limited Wi-Fi.
+The volunteer house is safe and secure, located within a safe suburb with almost all of the amenities of home located nearby.
+Living is comfortable and the volunteer house has electricity, running water and western toilets.
 The accommodation also has a pool which volunteers can relax beside during their weekends and free time.
 Access to Cape Town for weekend activities is also easy to arrange.